CiscoTestAutomation/genielibs/README.md

 ## About

-Genie is both a library framework and a test harness that facilitates rapid development, encourages reuse, and simplifies writing test automation.
-Genie, bundled with the modular architecture of pyATS framework, accelerates and simplifies test automation leveraging all the perks of the Python programming language in an object-oriented fashion.
+Genie is both a library framework and a test harness that facilitates rapid development, encourages reuse, and simplies writing test automation.
+Genie bundled with the modular architecture of pyATS framework accelerates and simplifies test automation leveraging all the perks of the Python programming language in an object-orienting fashion.

 pyATS is an end-to-end testing ecosystem, specializing in data-driven and reusable testing, and engineered to be suitable for Agile, rapid development